YumTaha/stdatalog/services/README.md

-├── stdatalog-cli.service      # Tells Linux how to run the data recorder ├── stdatalog-ble.service      # Tells Linux how to run the sensor monitor ├── stdatalog-monitor.service  # Tells Linux how to run the web dashboard ├── stdatalog-usboffload.service # Tells Linux how to run USB auto-backup ├── service_monitor.py         # The code for the web dashboard ├── setup_services.sh          # Script that installs everything (run once) ├── stdatalog-services         # The main control script (use this often!)
+├── stdatalog-cli.service      # Tells Linux how to run the data recorder ├── stdatalog-ble.service      # Tells Linux how to run the sensor monitor ├── stdatalog-monitor.service  # Tells Linux how to run the web dashboard ├── stdatalog-heartbeat.service # Tells Linux how to run the service health monitor ├── stdatalog-usboffload.service # Tells Linux how to run USB auto-backup ├── service_monitor.py         # The code for the web dashboard ├── heartbeat_monitor.py       # The code for service health monitoring ├── setup_services.sh          # Script that installs everything (run once) ├── stdatalog-services         # The main control script (use this often!)
 └── README.md                  # This helpful guide